jcreinhold/intensity-normalization/docs/readme.rst

    normalize contrast images with this package is to 1) find a tissue that is not affected by the contrast (e.g., grey matter) and normalize based on some summary statistic of that (where the tissue mask was found on a non-contrast image); 2) use a simplistic (but non-robust) method like Z-score normalization.

+   `Read about the methods <https://intensity-normalization.readthedocs.io/en/latest/algorithm.html>`_ and how they work to decide which method would work best for your contrast-enhanced images.

 Test Package
 ------------